Centrally situated, Genoa is the perfect home base from which to discover many fascinating villages in Liguria! Maybe a day trip.

 Genoa has a good position for day trips

-As I was saying Genoa has a good position from which you can take day trips and discover places that most tourists has never heard of!
+As we were saying Genoa has a good position from which you can take day trips and discover places that most tourists has never heard of!

 Genoa is in fact comfortable with public transports: there are 2 main Railway stations (Genova Brignole and Genoa Piazza Principe) from which departs many trains both for the eastern and western part of Liguria; ferry boats which reach also the famous Cinque Terre!